Khalidhassan3011/al_quran/README.md

 ## Request for this package user
-if you found any error or bug please report an issue or send me a email ASAP.
+If you found any error or bug please report an issue or send me an <a href="mailto:khalidhassan3011@gmail.com">eMail</a> ASAP.